mooinglemur/zsmkit/README.md

 ```
 Inputs: none
 ```
 This sets up a default interrupt service routine that calls `zsm_tick` on every interrupt.
-This will work for most simple use cases of ZSMKit if there's only one interrupt per frame.
+The existing IRQ handler is called afterwards.
+This will work for most simple use cases of ZSMKit if there's only one interrupt per frame: VERA's VSYNC interrupt.

 ---
 #### `zsmkit_clearisr`